-- Jewelry Contest officials shall not wear visible jewelry, with the exception of wedding bands and required timing devices. - 2.
-Appearance Contest officials are expected to be well-groomed in a neat a professional manner.
-Local associations have the authority to establish grooming standards. - 3.
-Diversity The assignment of crews to work post season games shall be of multi-racial and multi-ethnic composition. - 4.
-Association Responsibility Each GHSA sanctioned officials association shall abide by ALL GHSA policies and procedures and shall one individual assigned to be the liaison with the GHSA Office. - 5.
-The GHSA MIS Program Each association shall have one member responsible for establishing a user name and password in the GHSA MIS Program.
-This program will be used for submitting game reports, registration, final reports, etc.. - 6.
-Required Meetings Associations shall send a representative to all mandatory GHSA meetings.
-Failure to attend may be penalized/fines.
+- Jewelry Contest officials shall not wear visible jewelry, with the exception of wedding bands and required timing devices. - Appearance Contest officials are expected to be well-groomed in a neat a professional manner.
+Local associations have the authority to establish grooming standards. - Diversity The assignment of crews to work post season games shall be of multi-racial and multiethnic composition. - Association Responsibility Each GHSA sanctioned officials association shall abide by ALL GHSA policies and procedures and shall have one individual assigned to be the liaison with the GHSA Office. - The GHSA MIS Program Each association shall have one member responsible for establishing a user name and password in the GHSA MIS Program.
+This program will be used for submitting game reports, registration, final reports, etc.. - Required Meetings Associations shall send a representative to all mandatory GHSA meetings.
+Failure to attend may be penalties and/or fines.